Paios Features

 Flexible Time-Resolution

 This feature is especially useful for perovskite solar cells.
 Perovskite based devices exhibit an extraordinarily broad dynamic range from microseconds to minutes.
-These time dynamics can be resolved with the feature Flex-Res of Paios.
+These time dynamics can be resolved with the Flex-Res feature of Paios.

 Perovskite: Device Preconditioning